bytesbysophie/sparkify-aws-data-lake/README.md

-# Creating a Data Lake on AWS using Spark for the Music Streaming Service Sparkify
+# Creating a Data Lake on AWS using Apache Spark

 ## Table of Contents
 1. [Project Summary](#Project-Sumary)